-This article will serve as a hub for all Craftsman air compressor not building pressure, related issues.
-It’s a very common problem for Craftsman air compressor will not build pressure, and so, this article will present the reasons why this occurs, along with current reader questions and answers.
+This article will serve as a hub for all issues related to Craftsman air compressors not building pressure.
+It’s a very common problem for a Craftsman air compressor will not build pressure, and so, this article will present the reasons why this occurs, along with current reader questions and answers.

 Table of Contents